You are here, and that means that you are already stepping into a fertile environment for clarity, psychological healing

 I began my early career in the NHS as a Personal Development Trainer, followed by starting my own company in training and marketing.
 After a career break to establish my family and undertake academic study and research, I worked as an independent Philosophical Counsellor and Life Coach and this work still underpins my practice as a counsellor and psychotherapist.
 As a Counsellor I have worked with clients in an NHS GP Medical setting and established a substantial private practice in Shrewsbury before relocating to Cambridge in 2015.
 I have worked with insurance companies to support clients referred from EAP schemes and Occupational Health departments.
 I am also part of counselling & wellbeing team for staff at Anglia Ruskin University.

 As a counselling lecturer, I have taught counselling/therapy to qualified practitioner and degree level, and have delivered CPD workshops in Philosophy for Therapists and Trainees.
 I currently teach at Cambridge University's Institute of Continuing Education and teach on a variety of courses that run at Madingley Hall.

-I am also a writer and have published reviews and articles in Self & Society (journal for humanistic psychology), The Journal for Existential Analysis (SEA), the journal for Person-Centered Experiential Psychotherapies (PCEP), and I have recently co-written and co-edited with Manu Bazzano, a collection of essays about philosophy and therapy - Therapy and the Counter-Tradition: The Edge of Philosophy (2016) published by Routledge (see sidebar for details) and contributed in Re-visioning Person-Centred Therapy: Theory and Practice of a Radical Paradigm (2018).
-My new book Fifty Minutes will be published May/June 2020.
+I am also a writer and have published reviews and articles in Self & Society (journal for humanistic psychology), The Journal for Existential Analysis (SEA), the journal for Person-Centered Experiential Psychotherapies (PCEP), and I have recently co-written and co-edited with Manu Bazzano, a collection of essays about philosophy and therapy - Therapy and the Counter-Tradition: The Edge of Philosophy (2016) and contributed in Re-visioning Person-Centred Therapy: Theory and Practice of a Radical Paradigm (2018).
+My new book Fifty Minutes was published May 2020.

 MBACP (Accred) accredited member